-All series engines are equipped with oil wetted polyurethane foam element air cleaners combined with intake silencers.
+All engines (except Riviera engines) are equipped with oil wetted polyurethane foam element air cleaners combined with intake silencers.
 The air cleaner removes abrasive dust and dirt from the air before it enters the engine through the carburetor.
 The intake silencer reduces to a very low level the roaring noise made by the air as it is drawn through the intake system.
 The cleaner and silencer also functions as a flame arrester in event of "backfire" through the intake system.

-There are two air cleaner and silencer assemblies: Series 4400 standard two barrel carburetor cars, and four barrel carburetor cars.
-See Figure 3-2.
+There are three air cleaner and silencer assemblies: one for standard two barrel carburetor cars, one for four barrel carburetor cars and one for Rivieras.
+See Figure 3-4.